borgateo/insta-organizer/README.md

 ![](https://dl.dropboxusercontent.com/u/1089758/insta-organizer.png)

 ## Features
-- As a user I can visualize the recent pictures (Wall section)
+- As a user I can visualize the recent pictures (Wall section):
   - When I click on a pic, I can see:
     - bigger picture
     - comments,
-  - call-to-action to "like" it.
+    - call-to-action to "like" it
-- As a user I can visualize (Followers section):
+- As a user I can visualize the relationships (Followers section):
   - who follows me
   - who is following me
   - if someone follows me but I don't follow him/her
+    - I can follow them back
   - if I follow someone but this person doesn't follow me

-These last views allow me to 'follow' people that are following me, and 'unfollow' people that are not following me.
-(Other 2 call-to-actions)
+    - I can unfollow them

 ## Techy Features